 Hello everyone!
 How are you?
 I pray you are safe and healthy.
 Are you making plans for Spring break?
-If so, I hope you do something that brings you joy, gives God glory, and makes you happy.
+If so, I hope you do something that brings you joy and bring God glory.

 May I ask you a question?
 I hope the answer is YES.
 When was the last time you encouraged someone?
 Whether it was a word, prayer, deed, or a friendly smile, do you remember the last time you blessed someone in this way?
 Sometimes we get so focused on our issues that we forget other people have issues too.